 Ah, high school.
 It’s cool, yes.
 But alas, freshman year is tough when it comes to hooking up with all of the sluttier freshman chicks blowing upperclassmen because… cars.
 The odds are certainly not in your favor.
 On top of that, You’ve officially become too cool to do anything in gym class because you’re worried about sweating, and signing up for five honors classes seemed like a great idea when you were a little overachieving middle schooler, but halfway through your 15-page book report on To Kill A Mockingbird you realize that it was really fucking stupid.

 It’s not all bad though.
 You usually get drunk and try weed for the first time in the movie theater parking lot.

 7. 2nd Grade

-Jimmy: Now we're getting into straight party territory.
-Kindergarten was essentially daycare with like a half hour of school thrown in each day.
-It's where you make your first friends, where you learn how to share, and where you discover that dipping an apple in peanut butter is the single greatest faux-healthy snack in existence.
-It's like heaven, except instead of every girl you ever wanted to bang and unlimited golf courses with no waiting times, it consists of fruit snacks, Connect Four, and jumping as far as you can off of a swing into a pile of wood chips.
+Now we’re getting into straight-party territory.
+Kindergarten is essentially daycare with like a half-hour of school thrown in each day.
+It’s where you make your first friends, learn how to share, and discover that dipping an apple in peanut butter is the single greatest faux-healthy snack in existence.
+It’s like heaven, full of fruit snacks, Connect Four, and jumping as far as you can off of a swing into a pile of wood chips.

 Also, is there an overall nicer, more patient group of people in the world than kindergarten teachers?
 You show me a kindergarten teacher and I’ll show you an awesome mother, wife, and lover.